 Another one of the best tools to improve writing skills, After The Deadline proofreads your articles, pointing out errors in a colour system.

 Blue is for style suggestions, red for spelling mistakes and green for grammatical errors.
-Download it to use on desktop or find it in WordPress.
+Download it to use on a desktop or find it in WordPress.

 It only has a simple interface compared to some of the others, but still gets the job done by elevating your content.

 You may know the basics of writing, but creating content that is readable and enjoyable is tough.

 This platform even allows you to check email content.
 Once signed up, you send emails to a private account and have them scored for readability.

 23. Slick Write